canonical/vanilla-framework/docs/en/patterns/lists.md

 ## Stepped list: detailed

 Stepped list should be used for step by step instructions.
-This pattern is best used on a grey strip as the description sections are displayed in a white box.
+This pattern is best used on a `.p-strip--light` as the description sections are displayed in a white box.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/lists/lists-stepped-detailed/"
   class="js-example">
   View example of the pattern stepped list detailed
 </a>

 <hr />